ASERG-STELA/shu-development-process/deployment-delivery/level-4/level_4_delivery_guidelines.md

 I will now walkthrough how to compile your code in Visual Studio 2019.
 You will need to do this each time you want to run your programs, likely to be written in C# at this level.
 It is very simple to do.
 I have prepared a simple 'Hello World' application, written in C# to use as an example program for a console application, as well as an example of a windows forms application (the process is the same).

-Lets start witht the console application:
+Lets start witht the **console application:**

 ![Simple hello world console application](/deployment-delivery/images/c_sharp_console_app.PNG)

 This is just a simple 'Hello World' application that we will compile.
-To compile, simply click the green arrow at the top of the IDE next to your project name:
+To compile, simply click the green arrow at the top of the IDE next to your project name or press F10:

 ![Compile hello world console application](/deployment-delivery/images/compile_c_sharp.PNG)